Super Eagles arrive Benin by boat for crucial Afcon qualifiers | Goal.com

 The Super Eagles left Lagos in the morning through the Lagos State Waterways Authority (LASWA) boat jetty in Ikoyi with more than three boats spotted conveying the team.

-They are expected to have an evening training session at the Charles de Gaulle Stadium before Saturday’s game.
+They are expected to have a training session at the Charles de Gaulle Stadium this evening before Saturday’s game.

 Arrival of the Super Eagles Team at the Five Cowries Terminal enroute Benin Republic for the African Cup Of Nations qualifier scheduled to hold tomorrow Saturday 27th of March 2021 🇳🇬🇳🇬🇳🇬#SuperEagles #watertransportation pic.twitter.com/NItmddhcIA— LASWA (@TalktoLaswa) March 26, 2021